-Field trips and co-curricular activities

-Northwestern College recognizes the value of certain educational and co-curricular activities that take place outside the context of the regular classroom.
-These events include field trips designed for particular courses; concerts, theatre productions and other programs of performing groups; intercollegiate athletic events; and attendance at outstanding lectures and conferences both on and off campus.
-Such an activity must be approved by the Vice President of Academic Affairs.
+Students shall inform instructors of any anticipated class absences.
+Penalties or makeup privileges shall be left to the discretion of the instructor.
+Instructors may reduce grades for absences, particularly if the nature of the class procedure depends on student participation.
+If such a reduction may be made, it shall be so stated in the course syllabus.
+Field trips and co-curricular activities Northwestern College recognizes the value of educational and co-curricular activities that take place outside the context of the regular classroom.
+These events include field trips designed for particular courses; concerts, theatre productions, and other programs of performing groups; intercollegiate athletic events; and attendance at outstanding lectures and conferences both on and off campus.
+To qualify as an excused absence, such an activity must be approved by the Vice President of Academic Affairs.
 Activities of this type shall be planned to minimize interference with each participating student's class schedule.